 Coverage Levels and Deductibles

-We gathered quotes for minimum coverage insurance policies to help motorists find the cheapest SR-22 insurance for their desired coverage level.
-For the most affordable minimum coverage policy, quotes were based on California's minimum coverage car insurance requirements with the following liability limits:
+We gathered quotes for minimum coverage policies to help drivers find the cheapest SR-22 insurance for their coverage needs.
+Quotes were based on California’s minimum coverage requirements, with the following limits:

 - $100,000 bodily injury liability per person